-Here in Michigan, we aren’t strangers to cold temperatures.
+Here in Michigan, we aren’t strangers to cold weather.
 But, even with all the experience we have with these frigid conditions, a lot of us forget an important step in surviving them – besides wearing 20 layers below our winter jackets and turning our heat on full-blast, of course.

 We’re talking about winterizing your home – and you should consider doing it if you want to save energy, save money on your electricity bill and live comfortably this winter.